U.S. Market Installs 832 Megawatts in Q2 2013; Grows 15% Over Last Quarter

-- The U.S. now has over 7,700 MW of installed solar electric capacity, enough to power more than 1.2 million American households.
+- There are now over 9,370 MW of cumulative solar electric capacity operating in the U.S., enough to power more than 1.5 million average American homes.

 Falling Costs Make Solar More Affordable Than Ever

-- The average cost of a completed PV system dropped by 27 percent over the past year.
+- The average cost of a completed PV system dropped by 11 percent over the past year to $3.05/W.